karlek/vanilj/README.md

 Vanilj
 ======
-Vanilj is a mandelbrot image generator.
+Vanilj is a mandelbrot explorer written in go.
 It's name is a reference to "vanilla dreams" which is an awesome Swedish cookie.

 Installation